-CIS120 Microsoft® Computer Applications II
+CIS120M Microsoft® Computer Applications II

 Introduces Microsoft® Office Suite programs that have not been presented through other classes, including Project, Access, Publisher and Outlook.
 Students learn to track and manage tasks with MS Project, create business-oriented publications in Publisher, set up and manage a small database in Access and manipulate the default settings in Outlook to maximize its utility.
-Prerequisites: CIS110 with a grade of "C" or better, or the permission of the instructor.
-(CIS120 cannot be used toward graduation requirements for Computer Science majors).
+Prerequisite: CIS110M with a grade of "C" or better, or the permission of the instructor.
+(CIS120M cannot be used toward graduation requirements for Computer Science majors).

-CIS122 C++ Programming I
+CIS122M C++ Programming I

 This course introduces students to the fundamentals of structured programming and to the procedural aspects of the C++ programming language.
-Students will create programs to demonstrate the topics of program control, functions, arrays and pointers.
+Students will create programs to demonstrate the topics of program control, functions, arrays, and pointers.
 Microsoft's Visual C++ will be used as the primary development tool; however, other environments may also be used.
 Emphasis will be placed on the creation of platform-independent applications in order to allow students to become familiar with the core features of the C++ language.
+Prerequisite: CIS107M or CIS108M.